 Recent additions and changes to this site.

 Includes a collection of personal trip reports, and favorite links to various Web sites in Europe, where public policy has always been more supportive of trains and public transportation.

 Chicago's official Web site.

 I am on Facebook.
 But I do not accept Facebook friend requests from people I do not actually know.
 I use Facebook for the areas of my life which are not transportation related.
-In the past, I have been contacted by railfans who found this site.
-And I eventually became friends with some of them, including friends on Facebook.
+In the past I have been contacted by railfans who found this site.
+And I eventually became friends with some of them in the real world, including friends on Facebook.
 Simply put, I need to get to know the person, in order to accept that person as a Facebook friend.